Feynman symmetries of the Martin and $c_2$ invariants of regular graphs: The Martin polynomial

 Let $G$ be an undirected graph where every vertex has even degree.
 Multiple edges between the same pair of vertices are allowed.
 At each vertex, we may also have any number of self-loops, that is, edges connecting the vertex to itself.

 It will be helpful to think of graphs in terms of half-edges.
-The edges of the graph define a perfect matching of the half-edges of the graph, each half-edge is incident with exactly one vertex and a vertex $v$ has a \emph{corolla} of incident half-edges.
+The edges of the graph define a perfect matching of the half-edges of the graph, each half-edge is incident with exactly one vertex, and every vertex $v$ has a \emph{corolla} of incident half-edges.
 The set of the other halves of the edges incident to $v$ will be called the \emph{$h$-neighbourhood} of $v$.
+The size of this set is always equal to the degree of $v$; in particular, a self-loop at $v$ contributes both of its half-edges to the $h$-neighbourhood of $v$.
 The neighbourhood in the traditional graph theory sense, namely the set of vertices adjacent to $v$, can be recovered from the $h$-neighbourhood by replacing each half-edge in the $h$-neighbourhood with the vertex incident to that half-edge.
 When helpful for clarity we will call the graph theory notion of neighbourhood the \emph{$v$-neighbourhood}.
+Whenever there are self-loops or multiedges at $v$, then the size of the $v$-neighbourhood is less than the degree of $v$.

 \begin{definition} A \emph{transition} at a vertex $v$ is a perfect matching of the half-edges of the $h$-neighbourhood of $v$.
 We write $\trans_G(v)$ or simply $\trans(v)$ for the set of all transitions at $v$.
-A \emph{transition system} $P$ is a choice of one transition $P(v)\in\trans(v)$ for every vertex of $G$. \end{definition} Note that the notion of transition could equally well be defined as a matching of the corolla at $v$.
+A \emph{transition system} $P$ is a choice of one transition $P(v)\in\trans(v)$ for every vertex of $G$. \end{definition} Note that the notion of transition could equally well be defined as a perfect matching of the corolla at $v$.
 The benefit of working with the $h$-neighbourhood is that for $v$ with no self-loops, and $\tau$ a transition at $v$, the graph $G_\tau$ (see the beginning of \cref{sec intro}) can be defined very naturally to be the graph obtained from $G$ by removing $v$ and its corolla and matching the half-edges of the $h$-neighbourhood of $v$ into new edges according to $\tau$.

 Since the degree of every vertex $v$ is even, the sets $\trans(v)$ are non-empty and transition systems exist.
 Concretely, a $v$ of degree $d$ has precisely